mjendza/workshop-verified-id/readme.md

+# Verified ID Workshop
-# Start your journey with a Decentralized Identity.
+## Start your journey with a Decentralized Identity.
 Create the first Verifiable Credential with the Entra Verified ID

 ![Workshop](doc/pict/workshop.png)